2i2c-org/team-compass/organization/structure.md

 They are currently the primary interface to {term}`CS&S` administration.

 **Membership**: The current Executive Director of 2i2c is listed on the [Our Team page of the website](https://2i2c.org/organization).

-## Functional areas

-Functional areas are organized around _responsibilities, skills, and career tracks_.
-Reporting lines are within a functional area, meaning that team members should report to somebody that has held a similar job in the past.

-% TODO: Each of these major areas should havea  `<NAME>/structure.md` page that describes that organization's structure and roles (or, a similar page with this information).
-We can link to each from here.

-- **[Engineering](../engineering/structure.md)**: Develop and operate our technical and cloud infrastructure, to ensure that it is reliable and scalable.
-- **[Product](../product/structure.md)**: Understand the perspective of our partner communities and guide the evolution of our infrastructure and services, in order to ensure they have a positive impact.
-- **Community**: Guide and support the partner communities that we serve, to help them utilize our infrastructure in a way that aligns with 2i2c's mission.
-- **Partnerships**: Identify opportunities for impact, cultivate new relationships, and oversee our sustainability plan to ensure that we have sustainable and scalable impact.
-- **[Operations](../operations/structure.md)**: Oversees our systems for coordination, planning, and executing our work according to our goals.
-- **[Administration](../administration/css.md)**: Carry out ongoing organizational tasks that are needed to keep 2i2c running on a daily basis.

-## Cross-functional teams

-Cross-functional teams consist of team members from various functional areas, and are organized around a specific _goal, service, or product_.
-Teams should generally have members with the right skills and authority to accomplish the entirety of the team's goal.
-They might be temporary or semi-permanent.

-Teams often **share a backlog** that describes their goals and work items, and may also **share a project manager** that oversees coordination and execution of work.

-They also often **have team meetings** to facilitate discussion and information flow across functional areas.

-There are two main teams within 2i2c, both revolving around major aspects of our Managed Hubs Service:

-- **Area leads**: Goal is to align on our major goals, strategy, and operations across the leaders of each functional area.
-- **Product and Engineering**: Goal is to design, develop, and improve the Managed JupyterHub Service technology and end-user experience.
-- **Community and Partnerships**: Goal is to cultivate relationships with new partnership communities, support and engage with our active partnerships, and use these relationships to feed into 2i2c's sustainability model.